olivermichel/olivermichel.github.io/pages/research.md

 networks.
 As current dataplane devices solely rely on layer 2 -- layer 4 identifiers to make forwarding decisions, there is no notion of the exact origin of a packet in terms of the sending user or process.
-In this project we ask the question: \emph{Can we go beyond the MAC?} That is, can fine-grained process-level information like user ids, process ids or a cryptographic hash of the sending executable be semantically used to make forwarding decisions within the network?
+In this project we ask the question: *Can we go beyond the MAC?* That is, can fine-grained process-level information like user ids, process ids or a cryptographic hash of the sending executable be semantically used to make forwarding decisions within the network?
 We designed a system architecture